nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 Not sure where these investments need to be made?
 Section 2 of this guide has some questions to consider.

-UNESCO also [provided guidance](https://en.unesco.org/science-sustainable-future/open-science/recommendation) to consider “the development of a monitoring framework with qualitative and quantitative indicators, within national strategic plans and shared at the international level, with objectives and actions in the short, medium and long term for the implementation of the present.”

 Once an open science plan is developed, ideally, it is shared publicly alongside clearly defined metrics.
 Here are some example activities that could be a part of that plan, sorted by type of organization:
+* **Science Associations:**
-* **Science Associations:** Designate one day of annual meetings to focus on open science education.
+     * Designate one day of annual meetings to focus on open science education.
 This could include workshops, tutorials, and showcases, and should aim to represent all the aspects of participating in and contributing to open science.
-This would reach a large percentage of the scientific community and create an urgency around learning to use these new tools to conduct research.
-Consider creating open science awards and include open science activities in criteria for existing honors where possible, and allow award nominations to include teams.
+     * Consider creating open science awards and include open science activities in criteria for existing honors where possible, and allow award nominations to include teams.
+* **Federal Agencies:**
-* **Federal Agencies:** Designate one day each month to advance open science practices.
-Remove bureaucratic barriers to open science, incentivise open science activities, and provide training opportunities for learning open science tools.
-Update agency evaluation, promotion criteria, and guidelines to better enable participation in open science.
+     * Designate one day each month to advance open science practices.
+     * Work to incentivise open science activities, and provide training opportunities for learning open science tools.
+     * Update agency evaluation, promotion criteria, and guidelines to better enable participation in open science.
+* **Academic Institutions:**
-* **Academic Institutions:** Update evaluation and promotion criteria to include recognition of open science activities.
-Incorporate open science best practices into graduate and undergraduate curricula.
-Update intellectual property guidelines to align with open initiatives.
-Develop open science cohorts within departments to support the move towards openness.
+     * Update evaluation and promotion criteria to include recognition of open science activities.
+     * Incorporate open science best practices into graduate and undergraduate curricula.
+     * Update intellectual property guidelines to align with open initiatives.
+     * Develop open science cohorts within departments to support the move towards openness.

 ## Section 2: Holding Discussions on Open Science